elli95/JavaScript-Frameworks-CA/README.md

 Icons were sourced from [Font Awesome](https://fontawesome.com).

-Information and inspiration with the creation of the codes came from Noroff's curriculum.
+Information and inspiration for the creation of this project came from Noroff's curriculum.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-[project-screenshot]: images/readme-img-semester-project-2.webp
+[project-screenshot]: images/JavaScript-Frameworks-CA.webp